Grow with the Flow: 4D Reconstruction of Growing Plants with Gaussian Flow Fields: Experiments

 \subsection{Simulated Results}

 \paragraph{Qualitative comparisons.} \cref{fig:synthetic_figure} presents qualitative and quantitative comparisons against baseline methods for plant-growth reconstruction.
 Our method yields geometrically coherent trajectories: Gaussian centers closely follow the plant’s true surface over time and produce high-quality novel-view renderings.
 In contrast, baseline approaches exhibit pronounced geometric drift, with Gaussian centers gradually detaching from the plant surface or floating in space as time progresses.
-Dynamic 3DGS~\cite{luiten2024dynamic} frequently displaces Gaussians corresponding to shrunken or disappearing structures into the far field or behind background elements, rather than shrinking them downward as the plant regresses.
+Dynamic 3DGS \cite{luiten2024dynamic} and 4D-GS \cite{wu20244d} frequently displace Gaussians corresponding to shrunken or disappearing structures into the far field or behind background elements, rather than shrinking them downward as the plant regresses.
 As illustrated in \cref{fig:synthetic_figure}, these Gaussians often remain at roughly their original height but are simply pushed behind the scene, making them invisible in the renderings.
+Furthermore, 4DGS \cite{yang20244d} leverages different Gaussians to model different frames separately, limiting its ability to track the same set of Gaussians throughout time.

 These behaviors highlight a key limitation of approaches that do not explicitly model continuous growth: they prioritize reproducing photorealistic appearance in training views at the expense of temporally coherent geometry.
-Such inconsistencies accumulate over time, eventually producing noticeable photometric artifacts.
+Our representation optimizes a smooth flow field over Gaussian parameters, allowing superior novel view synthesis capabilities, but most importantly, reconstructing physically plausible growth.

 \paragraph{Quantitative comparisons.} Quantitatively, our approach outperforms all baselines by a substantial margin in both image-quality metrics and Chamfer Distance.
 This demonstrates that \methodname achieves superior geometric fidelity and photometric consistency not only at supervised training timesteps but also at the 58 interpolated timesteps unseen during training.